segmentio/segment-docs/src/connections/destinations/catalog/criteo-app-web-events/index.md

 Assuming both of these criteria are met, you can add Criteo Events as a destination for your desired source in your Segment account.

-**If you are using our mobile integration with Criteo Events please ensure your app is properly registered with them.**
+**If you are using our mobile integration with Criteo Events make sure your app is properly registered with them.**

 - - -